cheshire137/sublime-string-wrapper/README.md

 # sublime-ruby-string-wrapper

-A Sublime Text 3 plugin for wrapping long Ruby strings.
+A work in progress Sublime Text 3 plugin for wrapping long Ruby strings.